 An excursion from Paris to Giverny and Monet’s house is now a must do in Paris Region.

-Claude Monet, the master of impressionism, lived for 43 years in a house with a pink crushed-brick facade surrounded by wonderful gardens.
+Claude Monet, the master of Impressionism, lived for 43 years in a house with a pink crushed-brick facade surrounded by wonderful gardens.
 It was all restored and opened to the public many years ago.

 Born in 1840, the French impressionist painter Monet, was a brilliant innovator.
 He excelled in representing the effects of lights at different times of the day.
-He is mostly known for his series of painting of the Rouen Cathedral and water lilies.
+He is mostly known for his series of paintings of the Rouen Cathedral and water lilies.

 Leaving Poissy (in Paris suburbs) , Monet came to this town in Normandy in 1883.
 He took a small railway linking Vetheuil to Vernon, discovering the village at a point where the Epte stream joined the nearby Seine.

-Also read excursions and day-trips from Paris
+Also, read excursions and day-trips from Paris

 Many celebrities came to visit him in his home also called Le Pressoir.
-Among them Clemenceau, Cézanne, Rodin, Renoir, Degas and Sisley enjoyed his company and the good cooking.
+Among them Clemenceau, Cézanne, Rodin, Renoir, Degas, and Sisley enjoyed his company and the good cooking.

 At the death of Monet in 1926, his son Michel, inherited the house but he left it abandoned until it decayed in ruins.
 The gardens almost became a jungle inhabited by river rats.
 In 1966 Michel Monet died, leaving the house to the Beaux Arts Academy.